-As part of a larger revision of drug authorization processes to facilitate expedited review pathways in 2020, such as for breakthrough therapies, China’s Center for Drug Evaluation (CDE) has also moved to speed authorization of COVID-19 vaccines or therapies under "-Special Review and Approval Procedures-" for emergency use.
+As part of a larger revision of drug authorization processes to facilitate expedited review pathways in 2020, such as for breakthrough therapies, Mainland China’s Center for Drug Evaluation (CDE) has also moved to speed authorization of COVID-19 vaccines or therapies under Special Review and Approval Procedures-" for emergency use.

 Applicants with promising clinical and safety data will be subject to review times expected to be far shorter than traditional approval timelines through potentially waiving the need to complete requirements such as bioequivalence testing or other evidentiary benchmarks prior to authorization.

 Brazil has similarly sanctioned temporary expedited registration for COVID-19 treatments, including measures such as potentially approving registrations conditionally with further data and/or additional evidence allowed to be submitted under agreed to follow-up plans.
 The French National Authority for Health (HAS) has further sped reviews as well, as discussed in our assessment of the impact of COVID-19 on HTA processes.